eddie-96/To-do-List-App/README.md

 - Task IDs are displayed in the app to assist users in performing actions like updating and deleting tasks.
 - The app utilizes the `tabulate` library for visually appealing tabular displays.
 - Make sure to input valid options when prompted to ensure smooth operation.

-Feel free to use and customize this simple to-do list app for your personal task management needs!

-Happy tasking! 📋✅